Board of Trustees

 - Since the Board is responsible for the acquisition, conservation, and management of the College's funds and properties, it approves budgets, investments, fund raising goals, and plans for significant physical improvements.

 - It is ultimately responsible for the selection and replacement of the President of the College, although at Carleton faculty, staff, students and alumni traditionally play a part in presidential selection.
 The Board elects the chair, vice chairs, secretary, and treasurer and approves the granting of degrees, honorary degrees, and faculty tenure, promotion, and leaves of absence.

 - As a private, independent college, Carleton is governed by many State and Federal laws and regulations; its tax-exempt status and other conditions essential to its existence depend on compliance with these legal requirements.
 The trustees have ultimate legal accountability for the College's adherence to its legal responsibilities.

 - Individual trustees have an obligation to contribute in whatever way possible and appropriate to the promotion of the College's objectives.
 The trustees, who have obtained a wide range of professional, business, and academic experience, serve both as advisors and as a bridge between Carleton and the wider society.

-The Board of Trustees does not involve itself in the day-to-day functioning of the College, delegating its management to the president and his staff.
+The Board of Trustees does not involve itself in the day-to-day functioning of the College, delegating its management to the President and his staff.
 They keep the Board abreast of the work of campus committees and of the College Council.
 The Board may act on Council decisions, although the Board need not respond to every decision taken by the Council.
-One Board member sits on Council as a non-voting observer.
+One Board member sits on the Council as a non-voting observer.
 Notwithstanding the Board's practice of delegation, members do seek to maintain a "feel" for the College through association with faculty, students, and administrative staff.

-The Board elects its own members, who serve renewable four year terms.
+The Board elects its own members, who serve renewable four-year terms.
 In addition there are also several special trustee categories.